bug400/pyilper/qt5.md

 The installation on the ANACONDA platform is fairly easy.
 You can create a separate conda environment that leaves your pyilper production installation untouched.

-First Create a conda test environment (In this example the name of the environment is "qt5").
+First create a conda test environment (In this example the name of the environment is "qt5").
 Open a new terminal window and type:

      conda create --name qt5